Ninja Combat

 is a 1990 side-scrolling beat 'em up video game developed by Alpha Denshi and published by SNK.
 It was one of the launch titles for both the Neo Geo MVS (arcade) and AES (home) systems.

 Gameplay

 The journey takes the ninja heroes from an amusement park to the top of a tower.
 Along the way, they must survive endless attacks from the members of Kage Ichizoku and their minions.
 The protagonists Joe and Hayabusa use shuriken as their primary weapon, although other weapons that aid them along the way are nunchaku, maces, ratchets, battle axes, spiked clubs, and katana swords.
-A special somersault attack can be used to knock down a multiple enemies in a row.
+A special somersault attack can be used to knock down multiple enemies in a row.
 As an art of ninpo kairou, a fire dragon (Joe) or lightning strike (Hayabusa) can be summoned to destroy all enemies on the screen.

 The heroes die if their life force runs out or time expires.
 Per 1,500 points scored or they pick up a gold capsule, they earn an extra life.

 There are seven levels in all.